-Alan speaks regularly in the Chamber of the House of Commons on issues of local importance (such as local economic regeneration across Havant) and national significance (such as UK economic policy and Britain's role in the world); and plays an active role in the legislative process (for example by scrutinising and voting on legislation).
+Alan has spoken regularly in the Chamber of the House of Commons on issues of local importance (such as local economic regeneration across Havant) and national significance (such as UK economic policy and Britain's role in the world); and plays an active role in the legislative process (for example by scrutinising and voting on legislation).

-He sat on a number of important Parliamentary committees and held a variety of leading roles in Parliamentary groups.
+Before his appointment as a Government Minister, he sat on a number of important Parliamentary committees and held a variety of leading roles in Parliamentary groups.
 For example, the House of Commons Procedure Select Committee (which examined & backed the "English Votes for English Laws" policy); and the 2015 and 2016 Finance Bill Committees (passing the Government's annual Budgets).
 Following the 2017 General Election, Alan was appointed as a Parliamentary Private Secretary (PPS) at the Ministry of Justice, then promoted in successive reshuffles to serve as PPS to the Secretary of State for Business, Energy and Industrial Strategy (BEIS) and later at the Ministry of Housing, Communities and Local Government (MHCLG).
 In February 2020, Alan was promoted to serve as Vice Chairman of the Conservative Party under Prime Minister Boris Johnson.
 In November 2020, he was appointed by the Prime Minister to serve as Co-Chairman of the Conservative Party Policy Board.
+In April 2021, he was appointed by the Prime Minister as a Minister in the Government (Government Whip and Lord Commissioner of HM Treasury).

-Alan is active in a number of important All-Party Parliamentary Groups (APPGs) reflecting his interests, expertise, and relevance to his constituency, including the APPG on the Fourth Industrial Revolution (as Founding Chairman); APPG for Entrepreneurship (former Co-Chairman); the APPG for Hampshire (Co-Founder & former Vice Chairman); the APPG for Small Business (former Secretary); the British-American Parliamentary Group (as Executive Committee member); and the APPG for the Armed Forces (active Member).
+Alan was formerly an active in a number of important All-Party Parliamentary Groups (APPGs) reflecting his interests, expertise, and relevance to his constituency, including the APPG on the Fourth Industrial Revolution (former Chairman); APPG for Entrepreneurship (former Co-Chairman); the APPG for Hampshire (Co-Founder & former Vice Chairman); the APPG for Small Business (former Secretary); the British-American Parliamentary Group (as Executive Committee member); and the APPG for the Armed Forces (active Member).

-Locally, Alan holds a range of honorary ex-officio roles in the community, including with Havant Rugby Football Club (as a Vice President), Havant & Waterlooville Football Club (as Vice President); the Royal British Legion's Havant Branch (as Vice President) and the Havant Borough Sports Association (as Honorary President).
+Locally, Alan holds a range of unpaid, honorary ex-officio roles in the community, including with Havant Rugby Football Club (as a Vice President), Havant & Waterlooville Football Club (as Vice President); the Royal British Legion's Havant Branch (as Vice President) and the Havant Borough Sports Association (as Honorary President).